by emonkman, published

 Each type of atom has a different size: Oxygen atoms are the smallest, the transition metals ("B site") are medium sized, and the rare earths ("A site") are the largest.
 Chemical bonds are represented by bars connecting the atoms.

 Crystals with this structure are studied by many physicists and engineers, including yours truly, for their strange electronic properties.

 I printed this on a MakerBot Replicator 2 with PLA.
 I have attached the parameters I used (infill 10%, 1 shell, 0.27 step height, raft=true, speed=60).
 These are far from optimized, so please feel free to play around with them.
 Some of the supports are a little tough to remove.
 I used a sharp knife that I heated up to cut through them more easily (be careful!).

 Perovskite Structure by emonkman is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure emonkman would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure emonkman would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).